 The insurance company or a court determines liability for a commercial vehicle accident.
 Evidence that helps prove liability includes eyewitness accounts, facts listed in the crash report, black box data, and even expert witness testimony.

 In Texas, personal injury victims can seek both economic damages and non-economic damages.
-Economic damages cover such things as medical bills, lost wages, and out-of-pocket expenses.
-While non-economic damages usually make up the largest portion of any settlement, they include human damages such as pain and suffering, disability, disfigurement, loss of enjoyment of life, and mental anguish.
+Economic damages include medical bills, lost wages, and out-of-pocket expenses.
+While non-economic damages usually make up the largest portion of any settlement, they include such harms as pain and suffering, disability, disfigurement, loss of enjoyment of life, and mental anguish.

 Hiring an experienced attorney can help you negotiate fair compensation and consider all aspects of your claim, including future medical care and long-term impacts.
 Attorneys skilled in uncovering violations of the trucking safety regulations can maximize your truck accident settlement.